2024 Colorado Prize for Poetry

-Book-length poetry manuscripts will be accepted from October 1, 2016, through the deadline of January 14, 2024.
+Book-length poetry manuscripts will be accepted from October 1, 2023, through the deadline of January 14, 2024.
 (Note: We will observe a grace period through midnight Mountain Standard Time January 19, 2024.)
 The winner will be announced by May 2024.

-The online entry fee is $28 ($1.11 is a credit card fee and $1.89 goes to the good people who run Submittable), which includes a one-year subscription to Colorado Review.
+The online entry fee is $28 ($1.11 is a credit card fee and $1.89 goes to Submittable), which includes a one-year subscription to Colorado Review.
 Poets with a US address may choose either a print or digital subscription; those living outside the US will receive a digital subscription.
 Please select the relevant option when submitting your manuscript.
 We have reached our limited number of fee waivers for writers experiencing financial hardship this year.

-This year's final judge is Susan Howe.
+This year's final judge is Brenda Shaughnessy.
 Friends and students (current and former) of the final judge are not eligible to compete, nor are Colorado State University employees, students, or alumni.
 Entrants must be at least 18 years old.

 Manuscripts may consist of poems that have been published, but the manuscript as a whole must be unpublished.
 Please do not submit self-published books.
 If individual poems in the manuscript have been published previously, please do not include a list of publication credits.